filp/whoops/README.md

 error interface that helps you debug your web projects, but at heart it's a simple yet powerful stacked error handling system.

-## Major version bump

-**This is documentation for upcoming Whoops version 2**.
-It is currently in its pre-release state, available with a separate, [pre-release download tag](https://packagist.org/packages/filp/whoops#dev-master).
-For documentation on the stable version, see [branch `v1`](https://github.com/filp/whoops/tree/v1).

 ## Features

 - Flexible, stack-based error handling